ksindy/OligoSearch/README.md

-# oligo_search_website
+# Alignment Website

-This site uses python to search for alignments in a reference.
+This site uses python to search for alignments (generally in the form of oligonucleotides) within a reference.
 This can be done one sequence at a time or by uploading multiple excel files.
 Django is the framework network used.

 http://castle.root.bz/oligo/